Posted on: September 25, 2025

 Why Training Is Important

 That means that both EM385 and OSHA training are vital for employee safety.
-Effective training and regular training refreshes lower the risk of workplace accidents, increases employee retention, and encourages safe and healthy work practices.
-Enroll in OSHA.com's 40-hour EM 385-1-1 USACE Safety & Health course to gain a thorough understanding about EM385 standards.
+Effective training and regular training refreshes lower the risk of workplace accidents, increase employee retention, and encourage safe and healthy work practices.
+Enroll in OSHA.com's 40-hour EM 385-1-1 USACE Safety & Health course to gain a thorough understanding of EM385 standards.
 We also offer courses on General Industry and Construction for OSHA 10 and OSHA 30.
 Check out our catalog to find the course that is right for you.
+Enroll today!